|Zinc||.072 mg/L||Total Dissolved Solids||2,280 mg/L|

-Commuter rail service came rolling into the bustling resort community of Manitou Springs in late October 1890.
-The trolley line boasted the area’s first electric powered streetcars carrying passengers from downtown Colorado Springs, initially to a terminus opposite the Denver & Rio Grande Railroad depot, later to a turnaround point at the corner of Ruxton and Manitou Avenues coined “The Loop”.
+Commuter rail came rolling into the bustling resort community of Manitou Springs in late October 1890.
+The trolley line boasted the area’s first electric-powered streetcars carrying passengers from downtown Colorado Springs initially to a terminus opposite the Denver & Rio Grande Railroad depot, and later to a turnaround point at the corner of Ruxton and Manitou Avenues coined “The Loop.”
 That same month, Bob Womack discovered gold on the south side of Pikes Peak triggering Cripple Creek and Victor’s legendary gold rush.
-Nine months later on Independence Day 1891, Winfield Scott Stratton stakes a mining claim on Victor’s Battle Mountain.
-The celebrated “Independence Mine” strikes a payload of 1,350,000 ounces of gold and Stratton becomes the region’s first self-made millionaire.
-Eight years after staking his prosperous claim, Stratton cashes out selling it for 11 million dollars.
+Nine months later on Independence Day 1891, Winfield Scott Stratton stakes a mining claim on Victor’s Battle Mountain, and the celebrated “Independence Mine” produces a payload of 1,350,000 ounces of gold.
+Stratton becomes the region’s first self-made millionaire and 8 years after his prosperous claim, Stratton cashes in and sells for 11 million dollars.

-Whether he is crafting an exact likeness for perpetuity or revealing the human form interpretatively; Fred Darpino creates in bronze a timeless authenticity of life.
+Whether he is crafting an exact likeness for perpetuity or revealing the human form interpretatively, Fred Darpino creates in bronze a timeless authenticity of life.
+Website http://freddarpino.com